Transportation System Plan

 Auto driver

-by NW Woman, over 3 years ago
+by NW Woman, about 4 years ago

 I drive wherever I go for several reasons.
 Driving conditions are better since the roads have been fixed.
 I do drive an energy efficient car.
 I care about the environment.
 Taking over roads for bikes is not the answer.
 How many people drive all year compared to how many people year bike all year?
 With Covid-19 on the rise mass transit is not the safest way to travel either.